 ESG United Church hosts a free speaker series called Compassionate Justice several times each year.
-After a hiatus during COVID restrictions, the series returns for its 11th year from October 2022 – February 2023.
+The series is returning for its 12th year with 4 events from October 2023 – February 2024.

 The principal focus of the series over the years has been all aspects of our criminal justice system and selected other topics such as the Truth and Reconciliation experience.
 Join us for another season of unique public speaking events with renowned and inspiring speakers.

 All events in the series are offered free of charge.
 However, you may wish to support this work through at donation on our Canada Helps page here.

 Visit our previous speakers archive to view video and audio of past presentations.